jredwardson/tsql-notes/70-762/Transaction Isolation Levels.md

 Update Lock (U) - Shared locks can be placed on resources with update locks.
 When the statement is ready to perform the update, this will be converted to an exclusive lock.

+## Isolation Levels
+Specify how read operations should behave in the presense of concurrent write operation.
+Lower isolation levels improve concurrency at the cost of increased anomolies.

 READ UNCOMMITTED
 * How it Works
 	* Does not issue shared locks when reading data.